IllusionAC/Illusion-InputActionSystem/README.md

 IIAS.clearContexts()                               -- clear all contexts
 IIAS.removeContext(name: string)                   -- remove a context
-IIAS.removeFromContext(name: string, bind: Object) -- remove a bind from a context IIAS.removeAllFromContext(name: string): empty a context without deleting it
+IIAS.removeFromContext(name: string, bind: Object) -- remove a bind from a context IIAS.removeAllFromContext(name: string)            -- empty a context without deleting it

 ```